qasoft13/qa-testing-page/README.md

 Welcome to the **QA Automation Engineer** technical test for candidates applying to **Leasey.AI**.

 This project simulates a simplified real estate management app.
-Your task is to explore the functionality, write test cases, and optionally implement automation using your preferred tools.
+Your task is to explore the functionality, write automated test cases, and showcase your testing skills using the tools of your choice.

 ---